 - 1. at the employing university in question

 - 2. at another Finnish university

-- 3. for the Finnish government, excluding time spent in conscripted or non-military service, crisis management and peacekeeping duties, or job release time other than sick leave or family leave taken in accordance with section 1 of chapter 4 of the Employment Contracts Act
+- 3. for the Finnish government, excluding time spent in conscripted or non-military service, crisis management and peacekeeping duties, or job release time other than sick leave or family leave taken in accordance with chapter 4, section 1 of the Employment Contracts Act